Wednesday, October 28, 2015

 This photo was probably the first group photo taken on the front lawn of what was called The Mother House, the manse that we all occupied located in the Los Felix neighborhood of Los Angeles.
 I was standing just behind my son's father, Tim Garon who was standing directly behind Father Yod, also wearing a headband.
 I refused to wear either a headband or headdress; something that Father Yod did in the early days and most everyone copied or emulated whatever he did.

-This is a snipped portion from one of a series of group photos taken on the front lawn of The Mother House.
+This was a group photo taken on the front lawn at The Mother House.
 I was standing in front dressed all in white with my hands raised (ha ha ha).

 In this photo taken during one of the Sunday outdoor concerts held in the dirt parking lot of The Source Restaurant, I am sitting at Jim Baker's feet.
 We were all looking at and listening to my son's father, Tim Garon singing and probably laughing at something that he had just said.